Baylor College of Medicine: Residency training

 Baylor College of Medicine sponsors Graduate Medical Education in more than 80 ACGME-accredited, and 40 Texas Medical Board (TMB)-approved training programs.

 At Baylor College of Medicine residents and fellows learn from one of the most diverse patient populations anywhere in the country.
 This is partially due to the diversity found within the city of Houston, which has no single majority ethnic group.
 The hospitals of the Texas Medical Center and Houston's status as a hub for international industry also draw patients from every corner of the globe.
 Adding to this diversity are the many and varied settings in which residents and fellows have the opportunity to train, including Baylor St. Luke's Medical Center and Baylor's many affiliated hospitals.

 Research

 Biomedical research

-In 2013, Baylor College of Medicine ranked 19th in terms of research funding from the National Institutes of Health based on rankings done by the Blue Ridge Institute,.
-Baylor also ranked in the top 20 in eight specialty areas, including number one in the nation for Genetics.
+In 2013, Baylor College of Medicine ranked 19th in terms of research funding from the National Institutes of Health based on rankings done by the Blue Ridge Institute.

-BCM's research faculty includes seven members of the National Academy of Sciences, 14 members of the Institute of Medicine and three members of the Howard Hughes Medical Institute.